iansmith/parigot/site/content/en/docs/mservicetwo.md

 Even in the complexity department, this solution is *still* simpler than a standard microservice approach, although not as much as the pure unoservice.
-In the duoservice design, yes, there is a lot of complexity both for developers and operations for the single service that must be replicate.
+In the duoservice design, yes, there is a lot of complexity both for developers and operations for the single service that must be replicated.
 However, price of this complexity in this case is clearly worth paying because the overall system throughput is much improved.
 In standard microservice deployment strategy you pay this complexity penalty for every service, whether it needs multiple